Estimated reading time: 9 minutes

 Street Food Vendor in Mazatlan Mexico

-Just like tortillas, salsas are eaten with just about every meal in Mexico.
-Street stalls will always offer a range of delicious choices with staples including green salsa, made with tomatillos; red salsa, made with fresh tomatoes; Pico de gallo (rooster’s beak) made with fresh tomato, chilli & coriander; and, of course, guacamole made with lovely ripe avocados.
-Salsa in Mexico is typically quite spicy and who can blame them as they have some many wonderful chilli peppers to choose from.
+You will find salsas served with just about every meal in Mexico.
+Street stalls will always offer a range of delicious choices with staples including green salsa made with tomatillos; red salsa made with fresh tomatoes; Pico de Gallo (rooster’s beak) made with fresh tomato, chilli & coriander; and, of course, guacamole made with lovely ripe avocados.
+Salsa in Mexico is typically quite spicy and who can blame them as they have so many wonderful chilli peppers to choose from.

-Probably the most famous authentic Mexican food, Mole is a popular traditional Mexican chilli-based sauces.
+Pronounced MOE-lay and one of the most famous authentic Mexican dishes, Mole is a popular traditional Mexican chilli-based sauce.
 Like most things in Mexico due to its size, there are many regional variations.
-The most well-known are those from the southern regions of Oaxaca and Puebla and includes chocolate.
+The most well-known are those from the southern regions of Oaxaca and Puebla and they include chocolate.
 Moles are notorious for their complexity to make and the high number of ingredients used to make them.
-If you have a few hours spare give our chicken mole recipe a go!
+If you have a few hours spare we recommend giving our chicken mole recipe a go!

 We’re guessing the last thing you think of when looking at a cactus is “let me put this in my mouth!”
-Surprisingly though cactus is a staple in authentic Mexican cooking.
-Known as Nopales or Prickly Pear, great care is taken in removing the thorns from the pads of the Nopal cactus and then sliced.
+Surprisingly though, cactus is a staple in authentic Mexican cooking.
+Known as Nopales or Prickly Pear, the thorns of the cactus are carefully removed from the pads and then sliced.
 Nopales have a bright, sour taste and there are so many uses.
-As we mentioned earlier, you will find them in tacos on their own or as an accompaniment.
-But you will also find Nopales as a topping in salads and stews, stuffed in quesadillas, scrambled with eggs or as a side dish.
+You will find them in tacos on their own or as an accompaniment.
+But you’ll also find Nopales as a topping in salads and stews, stuffed into quesadillas, scrambled with eggs, layered over chorizo nachos or as a side dish.